Mission Statement, Synagogue History and Location

 The Jewish Community Center of “West Hempstead” was founded in the autumn of 1951 by 6 Franklin Square families, known as “The Patterson Avenue Six”.
 The need was to meet the religious requirements of some 750 families, predominantly Jewish, who set up new homes in our area, once devoted to potato farming.
 We enrolled over 650 families as members (swelling to over 800) and set up a full program of Conservative religious services, including a Religious School.
 Our shul immediately became (and still is) the premier Conservative synagogue in the heart of western Nassau County and the focal point for religious, programming and community activities in the desirable “Dogwood Area” of Franklin Square-West Hempstead and beyond.

 The Franklin Square Jewish Center and the Jewish Community Center of West Hempstead consolidated into one synagogue in November of 2014.
 We chose the name Congregation Shaaray Shalom (Gates of Peace).
 Today, our growing congregation joins together as a sacred community, in egalitarian prayer and song, in daily Minyanim, Sisterhood, Men’s Club, Chavurah groups, educational programs, cultural and social activities and in the joyous celebration of life’s events.

 “LOCATION, LOCATION, LOCATION”!

 Franklin Square-West Hempstead is a vibrant Jewish community.
-We are now now the fastest growing affordable area amongst young Jewish families and singles who are looking for a suburban life-style, yet desire the closeness of everything that New York City has to offer.
+We are a fast-growing affordable area, attracting young Jewish families and singles who are looking for a suburban life-style, yet desire the closeness of everything that New York City has to offer.
 We are approximately 23 miles east of Manhattan!
 This makes commutation (for work OR pleasure) much shorter, less stressful and much less expensive!
 There are are about one dozen Long Island Rail Road stations in and around our neighborhood.
 Come and check out the diverse choice of moderately priced expandable homes in our special community.